fermyon/developer/content/api/hub/contributing.md

 ### Valid Content Types

-The following is a list of the types of content that a user can submit to the Spin Up Hub.
+The following is a list of the types of content that a user can submit to the Spin Hub.

 - **Examples**
     - Spin Application examples